Ex-union boss at Rikers Island jail convicted of corruption

 “If they had a Nobel Prize in manipulation, Jona Rechnitz would be a recipient,” Shechtman said.
 “You can fault Norman Seabrook for falling for Jona Rechnitz’s act.”

-Assistant U.S. Attorney Martin Bell also insisted there were “multiple independent sources,” including phone and bank records, to corroborate Rechnitz’s story.
+Assistant U.S. Attorney Martin Bell insisted there were “multiple independent sources,” including phone and bank records, to corroborate Rechnitz’s story.

 Seabrook, 58, was charged in 2016.
 His first trial ended with a deadlocked jury, and prosecutors put him on trial again.
+Jury deliberations in his retrial began Tuesday.

+Jurors initially delivered a split verdict Wednesday, convicting Seabrook of honest services fraud but telling the judge they were deadlocked on the conspiracy charge.
+But after further deliberations, they came back with a guilty verdict on the conspiracy count later Wednesday.

+Rikers has long been seen as troubled by violence among inmates, excessive force by guards and avoidable prisoner deaths.
+A Department of Justice investigation found in 2014 that there was a pattern of excessive force and violence that violated the rights of adolescent prisoners.
+City officials are closing the jail and replacing it with smaller institutions they hope will be more humane.